 2. Check your skills and experience against the requirements

-While it’s possible to develop any kind of app without a formal education, most professional developers have at least a bachelor’s degree in computer science.
+While it’s possible to develop any kind of app without a formal education, most professional iOs and Android developers have at least a bachelor’s degree in computer science.
 It’s essential to have strong skills in Objective-C or Swift, the programming languages used to develop iOS applications.